Interstate Arrivals and Quarantine

 Download the COVIDSafe app.
 The app speeds up the process of finding and contacting people exposed to COVID-19.
 This helps health officials support and protect you, your friends and family.

-If an area you have been in is declared a COVID-19 Hotspot within 14 days of your arrival in the NT, you must:
+If a place you have been in is declared a COVID-19 hotspot within 14 days of arriving in the NT, you must:

-- Contact the COVID-19 Hotline on 1800 008 002 and identify yourself as a person who has been in an area that has been declared a Hotspot since you arrived in the NT.
+- Contact the COVID-19 Hotline on 1800 008 002 and identify yourself as a person that has been in an area that has been declared a hotspot since you arrived in the NT

 Calculate your quarantine period